 - Don’t Forget About Sound and Aroma

 How to Design a Zen Massage Therapy Room

 Designing a peaceful massage room for your clients is all about simplicity.
 So, if you’re wondering where to start, start with the basics.

 Step 1: Start with the Basics

 While the size of massage rooms vary, there are a few things to keep in mind when setting up your space.

 - Entrance: Your client’s experience begins at the entrance.
 Your front door sets the tone for their visit.
-So depending on your style, this could mean indoor plants or a light-hearted sign to welcome them.
+Depending on your style, this could mean indoor plants or a light-hearted sign to welcome clients.